 (b) Woman Director

-In terms of the provisions of Section 149 of the Companies Act 2013 read with Rule 3of Companies (Appointment and Qualification of Directors) Rules 2014 and Regulation 17of SEBI (Listing Obligation and Disclosure Requirements) Regulations 2015 specifiedcompanies are required to have at least one Woman Director in their Board.
+In terms of the provisions of Section 149 of the Companies Act 2013 read with Rule 3of the Companies (Appointment and Quali3cation of Directors) Rules 2014 and Regulation17 of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 speci3edcompanies are required to have at least one Woman Director in their Board.

 (c) Chairman of the Board

 Mr. R. Seshasayee (DIN: 00047985) has been Non-Executive Part-time Chairman ofthe Bank since July 24 2007.
 Shareholders of the Bank had in the 23rd AGM held on July26 2017 approved the re-appointment of Mr. R. Seshasayee as Non-Executive Part-timeChairman for a period of 2 years.